Last Updated: February 17, 2026 | 18–24 min read

 |---|---|---|

 Most taste problems are extraction problems.
-Change one variable at a time and start with grind size.
+Change one variable at a time and always start with grind size — it has the fastest, most direct impact on flavor of any adjustment you can make.

 - Grind slightly finer